 When the Railroad Leaves Town" illustrates the circumstances surrounding the rise and fall of rail service in 58 western U.S. communities distinguished for their notable railroad histories.
 It tells the story of transportation providers struggling to survive and the legal battles and civic initiatives spurred by the abandonment of routes.
 Generously illustrated with maps and photographs depicting rail lines at their zenith and their abandoned remnants today, the book rekindles the saga of the Milwaukee Road, Pacific Electric, Rio Grande, Rock Island, and dozens of other "fallen flags" of the West.
 List of featured communities.
 Emendations and amplifications

 Advertised special! $8 postpaid (regular price $24.95).
 Please email chaddick@depaul.edu to purchase.
-Click here for the purchase link for credit card payments.
-You can also mail a check payable to "Chaddick Institute" to Chaddick Institute, DePaul University, 14 E. Jackson Blvd., Chicago, IL 60422.
-Please specify in the comment box in the link which book(s), Eastern or Western U.S., you would like to order.
+Click here for the purchase link for credit card payments for one book.
+To order both the East and West volumes ($16 postpaid, click here.
+You can also mail a check payable to "Chaddick Institute" to Chaddick Institute, DePaul University, 14 E. Jackson Blvd., Chicago, IL 60604.
+Once we receive credit card orders, we will follow up via email to get your U.S. mailing address.